1893 Georgia Tech football team

-During the 40th anniversary of the season, a memorial plaque honoring Wood, a Medal of Honor recipient who later became U.S. Army Chief of Staff and governor of Cuba and the Philippines, was unveiled on Grant Field on November 25, 1933.
+During the 40th anniversary of the season, a memorial plaque honoring Wood, a Medal of Honor recipient who later became U.S. Army Chief of Staff and governor of Cuba and the Philippines, was unveiled at Grant Field on November 25, 1933.

 Schedule

 Note: (Note: The Georgia Tech football information guide lists a fourth game of the season, a 0-0 tie against Auburn on December 7 at Brisbine Park in Atlanta.
 There is no mention of this game in the press and no game had been scheduled with Auburn at least as late as November 1.
 Georgia Tech's 1893 team manager, William Mealor, later said that Georgia Tech only played in three games during the 1893 season (Mercer, Georgia, and Saint Albans).
 It appears that the media guide lists the Auburn game in error.)

 Georgia Tech manager William Mealor traveled to Athens on December 11 to organize a second game with Georgia, but Georgia had already been planning to disband its team for the season.
 Georgia's manager was not able to give a firm answer, and a second game between the teams never materialized.